jzzheng22/hlp21-project-group-3/doc/Features.md

 - Done by pressing 'delete' or by using drop down menu

 ### Moving Wire Segments
-- Dragging mouse so that selected wire segment follows.
+- Drag the mouse on a section of wire and the selected wire segment will follow.

 ### Routing
 - Initial routing: automatic routing with symbol avoidance.